James Bond – from both Ian Fleming's books and the movies

 Lana Lang: Tie – Stacy Haiduk (Superboy) and Annette O'Toole (Superman 3)

-And my favorire Jor-El and Lara are George Lazenby(!) and Britt Ekland(!) from Superboy.
+And my favorite Jor-El and Lara are George Lazenby(!) and Britt Ekland(!) from Superboy (even if they were, technically, imposters.).

 Superman: Dean Cain (Lois & Clark) – Not a bad Superman, just my least favorite.